Squall Leonhart: Other appearances

 Squall appears as a non-playable character in Kingdom Hearts, in which he wears a short leather jacket with red wings on the back and a Griever necklace.
-Squall takes the name Leon as an alias because he is ashamed of not protecting those he loved from the Heartless when his home world the Radiant Garden was consumed by darkness.
+Squall takes the name Leon as an alias out of guilt from being unable to protect those he loved from the Heartless when his home world, Radiant Garden, was consumed by darkness.
 His role in Kingdom Hearts is to help guide the protagonist Sora in his battle against the Heartless.
-Although Squall's appearance and age differ—he is 25 in Kingdom Hearts— and 17 in Final Fantasy VIII), his personality remains the same.
-A memory-based version of Squall (as Leon) appears in Kingdom Hearts: Chain of Memories teaching gameplay in a tutorial.
-In the sequel Kingdom Hearts II game, he works with his friends to restore their world alongside Sora while facing the army of Heartless creatures used by the villains, Organization XIII.
+Although Squall's appearance and age differ—he is 25 in Kingdom Hearts— and 17 in Final Fantasy VIII, his personality remains the same.
+A version of Squall as Leon based on Sora's memory appears in Kingdom Hearts: Chain of Memories, teaching gameplay in a tutorial.
+In the sequel Kingdom Hearts II, as part of the Hollow Bastion Restoration Committee, alongside Sora, he works with his friends to restore Radiant Garden while facing the army of Heartless used by Organization XIII.
 Squall also appears as an opponent in Olympus Coliseum tournaments, where he is often paired with other Final Fantasy characters.
-His virtual replica appears in Kingdom Hearts coded, in which it meets Sora's virtual replica.
-Leon's latest appearance is in the Remind DLC of Kingdom Hearts III as a cameo.
-He is also featured in the Kingdom Hearts manga where his portrayal is more comical.
+A virtual replica of Leon appears in Kingdom Hearts coded, in which it meets Sora's virtual replica.
+Leon's latest appearance is in the Re Mind DLC of Kingdom Hearts III in a minor role as among those helping search for Sora following his disappearance.
+He is also featured in the Kingdom Hearts manga, where his portrayal is more comical.

 Squall is a secret character in Chocobo Racing and Itadaki Street Special, and a sprite version of him occasionally appears on the loading screen of the PlayStation version of Final Fantasy VI.
-He appears as a playable character in every Dissidia: Final Fantasy title.
-He is one of Cosmos' chosen warriors to determined to fight Chaos' Ultimecia.
-He returns with his Kingdom Hearts as downloadable content (DLC) in Dissidia 012 where Squall is defeated by Kain Highwind from Final Fantasy IV who wants him to stop from fighting Chaos' mannekins army.
+He appears as a playable character in every Dissidia: Final Fantasy title, being one of Cosmos' chosen warriors to fight Chaos' Ultimecia.
+He returns in downloadable content (DLC) in Dissidia 012, where Squall is defeated by Kain Highwind from Final Fantasy IV, who wants him to stop from fighting Chaos' mannekins army.
+A costume for Squall based on his Kingdom Hearts appearance is also available.
 In the latest installment, Dissidia NT, Squall teams up with several other Materia soldiers, mostly Bartz from Final Fantasy V, and faces Jecht from Final Fantasy X.

 He is a playable character in Itadaki Street Portable and is the main character representing Final Fantasy VIII in the rhythm games Theatrhythm Final Fantasy, its follow-up Curtain Call, and the arcade-only game TFF: All Star Carnival.
-Squall also appears as a premium character in Pictlogica Final Fantasy and Final Fantasy: All The Bravest, both of which are designed for Android and iOS.
-He is also present in Mobius Final Fantasy where Squall finds himself in an alternate version of Balamb Garden.
+Squall also appears as a premium character in Pictlogica Final Fantasy and All The Bravest, both of which are designed for Android and iOS.
+He is also present in Mobius Final Fantasy, where Squall finds himself in an alternate version of Balamb Garden.